fkie-cad/Logprep/doc/source/user_manual/configuration/configurationdata.rst

 Details for configuring connectors are described in :ref:`output` and :ref:`input` and for processors in :ref:`processors` .
 General information about the configuration of the pipeline can be found in :ref:`pipeline_config` .

-It is possible to use environment variables in all configuration and rules files on all places.
-So the following config file will be valid by setting the given environment variables:
+It is possible to use environment variables in all configuration and rules files in all places.
+The following config file will be valid by setting the given environment variables:

 ..  code-block:: yaml